India drops attempted suicide as a crime

 The government panel for legal reform had deemed the suicide law "anachronistic" and "undesirable" in a 2008 report.

-Sharmila has been on hunger strike in protest against army atrocities in Manipur.
+Irom Sharmila has been on hunger strike in protest against army atrocities in the northeastern Indian state of Manipur.
 Under the old law anyone attempting to kill themselves is liable for a jail term of a year.

 She has been under detention throughout her fast, and is force-fed by tubes several times a day.